Vyral/base-template/_posts/2021-08-17-join-us-for-our-next-home-seller-forum-moderated-by-paul-douglas.md

 We can’t wait to share everything with you.
 Sign up today; each forum has a limited number of available slots.
 Our previous seller forums all sold out ahead of time, so claim your spot soon\! <u><a target="_blank" rel="noopener" href="https://johnschustergroup.com/home_seller_forum">Visit this link to learn more and sign up.</a>&nbsp;</u>

 If you have further questions about our seller forum or anything else, call or email us.
-We hope to see you there\!<br>
+We hope to see you there\!